LiaScript/docs/README.md

 #### `<lia-keep>` 💫

                           --{{0}}--
-If you want to embed more complex HTML, you can use the `lia-keep` tag to surround your code.
+If you want to embed more complex HTML and only HTML, without taking care about indentation, then should use the `lia-keep` tag to surround your code.

 ``` html
 <lia-keep>